 Did they?

-I mean, you you show us.
+I mean, you show us.

-So all he's really doing is having a completely transparent and public conversation about do we have enough science for these things that we're pushing on people?
+So all he's really doing is having a completely transparent and public conversation about do we have enough science for these things that we're pushing on people.

 He's not making anything unavailable yet, as far as I know.